saurabh41/Pancakeswap-Bot/README.md

 If you want to purchase the bot contact me on discord **saurbh#4266** OR **Telegram: <a href="https://t.me/saurbh99">@saurbh99</a>** .
 You can directly purchase the bot by sending  **0.4 BNB** to this address **0x2ffdee5ad28735839ead1e4848cfcae7e64ea839**  USE **BEP20** Network Only

 ## Key Features
-1)Snipes in mempool.
+- Snipes in mempool.
-2)Buy, approve, sell in the same block as liquidity.
+- Buy, approve, sell in the same block as liquidity.
-3)DxSale sniper.
+- DxSale sniper.
-4)Pinksale sniper.
+- Pinksale sniper.
-5Autodetect whenever trading is enabled
+- Autodetect whenever trading is enabled
-6)Save mode ( honeypot check before buy)
+- Save mode ( honeypot check before buy)
-7)Great error handling
+- Great error handling
-8)Automatic gas settings.
+- Automatic gas settings.
-9)Snipes antibot tokens.
+- Snipes antibot tokens.
-10)Timer before buying.
+- Timer before buying.
-11)Honeypot / Ruggpull checker.
+- Honeypot / Ruggpull checker.
 ## Bot Settings
 ![config](https://user-images.githubusercontent.com/92146797/144708875-824a790b-dab2-4aa3-aa81-32a195fbb04a.PNG)